Dandan-star0/Dandan-star0.github.io/Outreach.md

 <div class="outreach-intro">
   <p>
-    I am passionate about bringing astrophysics and stellar-evolution research to the broader public.
+    We am passionate about bringing astrophysics and stellar-evolution research to the broader public.
     One of our flagship activities is the board game <strong>“Habitable”</strong>, developed at the Heidelberg Institute for Theoretical Studies (HITS) to engage families, students and game-enthusiasts in the science of planetary habitability.
   </p>
 </div>